What Is Teff?

 Teff is one of the tiniest grains on the planet, but its nutritional profile is massive: It's a strong source of Vitamin B-6, calcium, iron, and protein.
 Maybe you've never heard of teff, but its gluten-free appeal means it's is on track to join sorghum, amaranth, and quinoa as ancient grains that have gone from obscure to pantry staples.
-Bob's Red Mill sells the whole grain in supermarkets across the country and online.
+Bob's Red Mill sells the whole grain online and in supermarkets across the country.
 Here's all you need to know about this tiny super grain.

 Out of Africa